Interpretable Neural Networks with Frank-Wolfe: Sparse Relevance Maps and Relevance Orderings: Interpretable Neural Networks

 with a maximal rate $k\in[n-1]=\{1,\dots,n-1\}$.\footnote{The case $k=n$ always has the trivial solution $\bfs=\bfone$.} This allows for a precise control of the size of $\bfs$ or in other words for the \emph{sparsity} of the relevance map.
 Controlling the sparsity makes it easier to exactly pinpoint the most relevant input features of $\bfx$, which would otherwise require more manual tuning of the regularization parameter $\lambda$.

 Computing the expectation value in \eqref{eq:s_distortion} exactly is generally not possible.
-As in the original RDE approach, we rely on an approximation scheme based on \emph{assumed density filtering} \autocite{minka2001adf}, with a Gaussian distribution $\CV$ estimated from the training data for the evaluation of the non-convex function $D(\bfs)$ and automatic differentiation for obtaining the gradient $\nabla D(\bfs)$.
-Using this first-order information, we can then solve \eqref{eq:rc_rde} with (variants of) the Frank-Wolfe algorithm \autocite{frank1956fw}, see Section~\ref{sec:fw_algos}.
+As in the original RDE approach, we exploit the layered structure of neural networks and rely on an approximation scheme based on \emph{assumed density filtering} \autocite{minka2001adf} for the evaluation of the non-convex function $D(\bfs)$.
+The Gaussian distribution $\CV$ is estimated from the training data and the gradient $\nabla D(\bfs)$ is obtained through automatic differentiation.
+Using this first-order information, we can then solve \eqref{eq:rc_rde} with (variants of) the Frank-Wolfe algorithm \autocite{frank1956fw} or PGD, see Section~\ref{sec:fw_algos}.